kimreyesg/kimreyesg.github.io/README.md

 ## 📚 About This Project

-As a new Assistant Professor of Physics, I am building this GitHub space to:
+I am building this GitHub space to:

 - **Track research projects** in computational physics and materials science.
 - **Organize and share teaching resources** for undergraduate and graduate courses, including simulation codes, demonstrations, and course materials.